TheWebWeWeave/Blog/src/source/_posts/Posting-a-Release-on-an-Asana-Calendar.md

 ```
 I haven't talked too much about Python so far in my posts but it is an incredible language and an absolute must if you are working on any Linux systems which I find I am doing more and more of that every day.
 Python is a language that is installed on almost every Linux distro out there you can almost always just count on it being there.
 It is also available for Apple (which is another Linux distro) and Windows.
 To install Python go to [https://www.python.org/downloads/](https://www.python.org/downloads/)  Download and install the appropriate version for your operating system.

 Python has its own package management system that it uses for installing libraries and dependencies called pip.
 You may have to use pip3 as both Python 2 and Python 3 can exist on the same system and in recent distros of Python they require the major version number.
 In my Linux environments I setup alias so that Python and Pip would always point to my version 3.
-After you have install Python you need to install the Asana library with this command.
+After you have installed Python you need to install the Asana library with this command.
 ```
 pip3 install asana
 ```